SigurdJanson/seifseit/seifseit/content/english/_index.md

   enable: true
   title: "About Me" # TODO
   description: "User experience design lead, organisational design, behavioural design, and a little science communication."
   content: "I am Jan, Lead UX Design at the distinguished UX contractor [UID, Germany](https://www.uid.com).
-I manage projects adapting to changing conditions.
-I support, teach and I empower.
-I support the growth of ux design abilities in companies and establish the environment a user-centred approach needs to take full effect."
+I lead in a large diversity projects.I support, teach and I empower.
+I support the growth of ux design abilities in companies and establish the environment a user-centred approach needs to take full effect.
+Understand the individual requirements of the projects, needs of my clients and their customers and user.
+Then adapt to it."
   image: "images/logo.svg"